-The College of Dentistry offers a program of study and research leading to the Master of Science degree in Oral Sciences.
-The program prepares the next generation of dental faculty and clinicians who will serve as leaders in oral healthcare and within their respective dental specialties.
-Graduates of the program will be able to use research skills and knowledge in their practices to improve health outcomes for patients.
-The MS in Oral Sciences program accepts only students who have already been accepted into one of the College of Dentistry's postgraduate specialty programs.
-In addition to course work, a research thesis and a final thesis defense are required.
+The MS in Oral Sciences prepares the next generation of oral scientists and/or clinicians who will serve as leaders in oral healthcare, and those within their respective dental specialties.
+Graduates of the program will be able to use research skills and knowledge in their career to improve health outcomes for a variety of populations.

 The College of Dentistry also offers a program of study leading to the Doctor of Philosophy in Oral Sciences to train the next generation’s cadre of oral health scientists.
 Oral Sciences utilizes cutting-edge biomedical technology and knowledge to address basic and clinical research questions of importance for promoting and maintaining oral health.
 This interdisciplinary research training program will lead to a graduate degree with a focus in cancer biology; wound healing; tissue regeneration; cellular, molecular, and development biology; biomaterials science; microbiology/immunology or other biomedical field relevant to oral health and disease.
 The program also offers an opportunity to integrate the PhD training with a DMD or dental specialty training, as well as subsequent to a BS or DMD degree.